rprend/blog-ssr/src/content/posts/appliedSemiotics.md

 - Give a trained model a full personality test.
 Use a professional Big Five.
 - Give the model a context statement before the personality test.
 As a control, use an empty string.
 - For each of the big five traits, fine tune which context statement alters that axis the most to the RIGHT.
-(Eg: What context statement will get a result

 **Towards The Mirror Stage**